D4uS1/remawy/README.md

+#!!!!
+IMPORTANT NOTE !!!!
+This repository was moved to [Codeberg](https://codeberg.org/D4uS1/remawy).
+The github repository is not maintained anymore.

 # React (Markdown) Wysiwyg Editor (ReMaWy)
 A small customizable wysiwyg editor for react with the ability to use markdown shortcuts.
 It also supports file uploads by providing an abstract class to implement the upload for your needs.